ernestgwilsonii/Soundboard/conductor/tracks/user_auth_20251221/plan.md

 ## Phase 3: Login and Session Management
 - [x] Task: Implement the login route and `login.html` template.
 6104639
-- [ ] Task: Implement the logout route.
+- [x] Task: Implement the logout route.
+2a3c910
-- [ ] Task: Update the base template to show "Login" or "Logout/Profile" based on authentication status.
+- [x] Task: Update the base template to show "Login" or "Logout/Profile" based on authentication status.
+2a3c910
-- [ ] Task: Verify that a user can log in and out successfully.
+- [x] Task: Verify that a user can log in and out successfully.
+2a3c910
 - [ ] Task: Conductor - User Manual Verification 'Login and Session Management' (Protocol in workflow.md)

 ## Phase 4: Profile and Protection